skyl4rk/floodanddraincontrol/README.md

 This system automates watering of a flood and drain growing system.

+This code is under development and will likely change soon.
+Some features not yet tested!

 Features include:

+Pump can be started up to three times per crop
 Pump controlled by capacitive moisture sensor with a timeout limit Heat Mat Thermostat Control with a thermistor
 Button switch to manually run pump one time
+Exhaust fan controled by box air temperature
-Thermistor and moisture sensor values are flashed in morse code
+Air circulation fan runs when exhaust fan is off Thermistor and moisture sensor values are flashed in morse code Morse turned off to speed up cycle

 //-----------------------------------------------------------